To: Article_

 Subsites are like a self-contained part of a site with their own navigation and home page.

-Each of the main elements has an identifier (ID) that is used in URLs, so the initial layout of the main subsite, by ID, is:
+Each of the main elements has an identifier (ID) that is used in URLs, so the initial layout of the main subsite, which is part of every installation, by ID, is:

-main Main subsite └─ main Default category, with same ID as its subsite └─ h-main Home page, with the subsite ID preceded by h-
+main Main subsite └─ ---- Default category, but has no ID └─ h-main Home page, with the subsite ID preceded by h-

-Subsites and default categories are not directly accessible by a path, but through their home page, such as /art/h-main/, though the main home page has the special path of /
+Subsites are not directly accessible by a path, but through their home page, such as /art/h-main/, though the main home page has the special path of /.
+The default category does not have an ID, and is not directly accessible.

 Generally, if a site is for a single purpose, there will only be the main subsite.
 However, if the site covers areas that might attract different target audiences, whether that be in the topics covered, or by differences in depth of treatment, then extra subsites may be included.
 That is because they offer their own home page and navigation, making it easier for visitors to stay navigating within the same type of content.